herbdool/mimemail/readme.txt

     mimemail-message.tpl.php (for all messages)

   Messages can be rendered using different themes.
-You can choose the following settings to render the e-mail:
+You can choose the following settings to render the email:
     'current': Theme currently used by the user who runs drupal_mail().
     'default': Default theme, obtained via variable theme_default.
     'domain': Theme obtained via Domain Theme module.